BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: System Discovery with Uncertainty Quantification

-Convection-diffusion equation is a widely studied partial differential equation that describes the transport of a scalar quantity under the combined effects of convection and diffusion.
+The convection–diffusion equation is a widely studied partial differential equation that describes the transport of a scalar quantity under the combined effects of convection and diffusion.
 It plays a critical role in modeling processes such as heat transfer, pollutant dispersion in fluids, and mass transfer in chemical engineering.
 The balance between convective transport, which moves the quantity with a flow, and diffusive transport, which acts to spread the quantity, makes it a fundamental equation for analyzing transport phenomena.
 The equation is expressed as:

-where $u(x,t)$ represents the transported quantity, $c$ is the convection velocity, and $D$ is the diffusion coefficient.
-The training data for Convection-Diffusion Equation is generated with 201 different positions spaced equally with $x\in[0,20]$, and 501 different time steps spaced equally with $t\in [0,5]$.
+where the term $u(x,t)$ is the transported quantity, and the parameters $c$ and $D$ correspond to the convection velocity and the diffusion coefficient.
+The training data for convection–diffusion equation is generated with 201 different positions spaced equally with $x\in[0,20]$, and 501 different time steps spaced equally with $t\in [0,5]$.
 The candidate library consists of 10 terms with polynomial order up to 2 with the basis being $[1,u,u_x,u_{xx},u^2,uu_x,uu_{xx},u_x^2,u_xu_{xx},u_{xx}^2]$.
 The training data is injected with 0.1\% noise.